h598077/Dat250/dat250-expass2.md

 I have created a simple REST API (CRUD interface) for the domain model with Spring.
+I have completed every step in the experiments.

-**technical problems that you encountered during installation and how you resolved:**
+**Technical problems that you encountered during installation and how you resolved:**

 I encountered the “nested depth 1001” error in user, poll  and voteoption, poll.
 It was later fixed with annotation @JsonBackReference and @JsonManagedReference.